timb-machine-mirrors/guballa-tlsmate/docs/plugin.rst

 So, here is the command we want to execute::

-    $ tlsmate --cipher-printer --text="Negotiated cipher suite:" mytlsmatedomain.net
+    $ tlsmate cipher-printer --text="Negotiated cipher suite:" mytlsmatedomain.net

-The new argument ``--cipher-printer`` is the command line argument to run our plugin.
+The new subcommand ``cipher-printer`` is the command line argument to run our plugin.

 Here is the expected output::